dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/react-notes/index.md

 ### Extra Credit
+*always mention your extra credit in the README.md file*

 * Some method of note organization such as show-all.
 * Come up with a way to deal with zIndex sorting: